emrichmp/myFoodJournal-Frontend/dev_checklist.md

     Men BMR = 66 + (13.7 X weight in kg) + (5 x height in cm) – (6.8 x age in yrs)
     https://steelfitusa.com/blogs/health-and-wellness/calculate-tdee

+    look into hooks and context api
+    having depth of knowledge is better than varience

 # Requirements

 [X] - The code should be written in ES6 as much as possible